 The sedimentation rate -- or “sed rate,” for short -- is a blood test that checks for inflammation in your body.
-It’s one clue for your doctor that you might have a disease linked to inflammation, like arthritis or cancer.
+It’s one clue for your doctor that you might have a disease linked to inflammation, like arthritis or cancer, or an infection.

 The sed rate test measures how fast red blood cells fall to the bottom of a tube.
 Inflammation creates proteins that make red blood cells fall more quickly.

 Another name for this test is erythrocyte sedimentation rate (ESR).
 Red blood cells are called erythrocytes.
 Sedimentation is the process by which they fall to the bottom of the tube.

 Why You Might Get a Sed Rate

 Your doctor might order the sed rate test if you have symptoms like these:

 - Pain in your shoulders, neck, or pelvis